The Digital Wisdom Collective

 Barbara Wittmann

-• 20+ years inside ERP and transformation programs — not as an observer, but as an operator
+• 20+ years inside ERP and transformation programs, not as an observer, but as an operator who has sat in the lonely interim CIO seat

-• Has seen the full hierarchy of ERP programs — from executive decision-making to day-to-day system reality
+• Has seen the full hierarchy of ERP programs, from executive decision-making to day-to-day system reality, understanding firsthand how taxing it is to be in charge of IT

 • Known for stepping into stalled programs, identifying what is actually broken, and finding the thread others missed